ziming/laravel-specific-migrate-fresh/README.md

 ## Usage

-Go to the config file, choose your preferred mode ('exclude' or 'include).
+Go to the config file, choose your preferred mode ('exclude' or 'include').

 Fill in the relevant array ('excluded_tables' or 'included_tables').

 Go to your migrations and for the tables you do not want to drop, in the up() method, add in a conditional check to skip the migration if the table still exists.
+You need to do this so that `php artisan migrate` will not throw an error about the table or column already exist later.

 ```php
 <?php